UMM-CSci-4453-S19/lab-7-decaf/README.md

 ```

 So, the `query()` function returns a promise that is not completely resolved until the query it contains is executed.
-We use `.then()` to process the results of those queries, and then another `.then()` chained off the back, the closes down the pool of connections.
+We use `.then()` to process the results of those queries, and then another `.then()` chained off the back, that closes down the pool of connections.

 ###Now a bit more about promises in general.